 Need Help with a Horse Purchase Gone Bad?

 If you purchased a horse and are having a problem we discussed above or some other problem with the horse, we are here to help.
-At the Law Offices of Matthew S. Evans, III, our skilled Maryland equine lawyers know how important a horse purchase is and just what can go wrong in the process.
+At the Evans Law, our skilled Maryland equine lawyers know how important a horse purchase is and just what can go wrong in the process.
 We work with purchase agreements, equine insurance claims, equine related injury, and much more.
 We serve clients in the Annapolis area and look forward to working with you.
 Call us at 410-626-6009 or contact us for more information.